About my stance and practice:

 Kim Ehly, LCSW – Florida

-For writing sessions, and again, only when appropriate, the client writes or “journals” to me about their concerns for 45 minutes, and I review the document, and respond by in line-text, for 45 minutes and return it at a designated time.
+For writing sessions when video or phone conferencing is not available and only when appropriate, the client writes or “journals” to me about their concerns for 45 minutes, and I review the document, and respond by in line-text, for 45 minutes and return it at a designated time.